Flea and Tick Control for Dogs

 Any cat or dog with skin problems should be treated every 3 weeks with Advantage or Revolution unless they react poorly to both products.
 This will prevent fleas from contributing to their problems.

 For Dogs, combined heartworm, intestinal and flea control products, used monthly:

-Advantage-multi is a drop-on product that controls fleas, heartworms, whipworms, roundworms, and hookworms, we recommend its use from June1- Nov 1; pills that cover the same parasites include Sentinel (which doesn't kill fleas, but prevents the eggs and larvae from developing) or Trifexis (Which does kill fleas) from May 15 to Nov 15.
+Advantage-multi is a drop-on product that controls fleas, heartworms, whipworms, roundworms, and hookworms, we recommend its use from June1- Nov 1.
+It does NOT control ticks; pills that cover the same parasites include Sentinel (which doesn't kill fleas, but prevents the eggs and larvae from developing) from May 15 to Nov 15.